Calling all Coconut and Chocolate lovers: THIS moist and delicious Almond Joy Cake recipe is going to become your new favorite chocolate dessert!

 We topped off our ganache frosted cake with a layer of coconut filling and even more flaked coconut.
 We also pressed sliced almonds around the sides of the cake!
 You can use sliced almonds in the filling also if you’d like!

-We hope that you enjoy this recipe as much as we have!
 If you’d like to omit the sliced almond pieces around the sides of the cake, you could easily call this a Mounds cake!
 Mounds bars are basically the same as Almond Joy, minus the almond.
 I love them both!

 Now for one last look…. ahhh….